InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

 On first look, this looks fine, but I want you to fix a couple of things / bugs:

-* One of the foreign key fields have "wrong name":
+* One of the foreign key fields in Claims has a name not adhering to standard (CoverEntityId):

     ![Wrong field names](/Images/Wrong_FK_Name.png)

     Hint!
-The ClaimsEntity lacks the field which represents the FK.
+The ClaimsEntity lacks the (navigation) property which represents the FK.
 You can also decorate that field with an annotation `[ForeignKey("CoverId")]` to make the Entity class easier to read (or if you have schemas which does not allow the ef core engine to naturally resolve these FK references).

 * When running the initial migration above, there were some warnings written to the console.
 Get rid of them:
     * The schemas now uses nvarchar(max) as type for the string fields.
 This has a performance penalty.